ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ### Analysis of Pixels Changing

-AutoIt provides functions that allow you to analyze happened changes on a game screen. `PixelGetColor` function relies on the predefined pixel coordinates.
-But this approach is not reliable enough for dynamically changed pictures. [`PixelSearch`](https://www.autoitscript.com/autoit3/docs/functions/PixelSearch.htm) AutoIt function can help in this case.
+AutoIt provides functions that allow you to analyze changes that happen on a screen.
+We have already considered the `PixelGetColor` function.
+This function requires precise coordinates of an analyzing pixel.
+But you do not know these coordinates in case of dynamically changed pictures. [`PixelSearch`](https://www.autoitscript.com/autoit3/docs/functions/PixelSearch.htm) is another AutoIt function that can help us in this case.

-This is a [`PixelSearch.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelSearch.au3) script that demonstrates the function usage:
+This is a [`PixelSearch.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelSearch.au3) script that demonstrates usage of this function:
 ```AutoIt
 $coord = PixelSearch(0, 207, 1000, 600, 0x000000)
 If @error = 0 then